 Shoot with the passion of fanatic with the curiosity of a child!

 Photo Composition Tips.
-Read this if you'd like to read some more on photography composition.
+Explore this article this if you'd like to read some more basic photography tips relating to photography composition.

 Composition in Photography.
 Balance and patterns and how they relate to each other in photography.